 Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 Retrolisthesis means that one vertebra has shifted slightly backward compared with the vertebra below it.
+It may show up on an MRI (magnetic resonance imaging) or on an X-ray of the spine.

-What Does Retrolisthesis Mean?
+What Retrolisthesis Means

 - Anterolisthesis: the upper vertebra slips forward.